eclipse/epsilon-website/mkdocs/docs/doc/articles/parallel-execution/index.md

 ```

 ## Limitations

-Currently Epsilon does not support assignment of extended properties when executing in parallel.
-Parallel operations also cannot be nested.
+Currently, Epsilon does not support assignment of extended properties when executing in parallel.
+Parallel operations cannot be nested, either.